a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 If you ride up earnings day momentum you could potentially ride a 2% or 3% move in a short period of time.
 Do that with $20,000 and a tight stop and you could probably have a three or four hundred dollar expectancy (__again, assuming you have a high win rate and a tight stop__).
 It is probably reasonably safe to do this because with that much volume you won't get stopped out with a lot of slippage.
 That sounds like reasonably safe sizing, but I would love to hear feedback on that.

+## Putting the return rates in perspective

+All of this needs to be put into perspective to make sense of it.
+So relative to what indexing the S&P500 gives you, what do some of these returns look like?
+Well historically US equities return something like 9% a year, and that is at the high end of the estimate.

+Do you know what a daily 0.25% return rate looks like?
+So let's say you don't compound the money at all.
+What do I mean by that?
+I mean every day you make 0.25% and you take out winnings.
+So you risk 200k every trading day (240) and you take out $500, you do that 240 times in a row successfully. __If you add all of these up without compounding, that is a 60% return rate year over year (240 * 0.0025 = 0.6).__ If you were to compound that daily the rate would be much higher.

+A 60% return rate is unheard of for a professional money manager.
+The best big money managers on their best streaks have been able to deliver something like 20% compounded over a decade.
+I'm talking about people like Peter Lynch, Warren Buffet, and George Soros here.
+60% is more than 6x what the index yields passively investing.

+The only way this is possible is with a [special edge](https://www.investopedia.com/articles/active-trading/022415/vital-importance-defining-your-trading-edge.asp) and a small amount of capital.
+Otherwise the law of large numbers applies and market outperformance becomes exponentially harder.